DataSF/housing-data-hub/data-browser/population-and-households/_posts/2014-07-04-average-household-size.md

 colors: YlGn
 ---

-The chart below shows the average household size (average number of people living in a household) over time.
+The chart below shows the average number of people living in a household over time.